jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

     - Central nervous system: Brain (NTP), Spinal cord (NTP)
     - Brain: Central nervous system (BTP)
     - Spinal cord: Central nervous system (BTP)

-Taxonomies are a top-down approach.
-Thus, there may occasionally be node labels: terms in a hierarchy that are never applied to a content object, but exist to preserve a coherent logical structure or to expose the logic behind choices made.

 The practice of indexing a content object with a broader term rather than a narrower term is called generic posting.
 If, instead, the content object is indexed with narrower and broader terms, this is called up-posting AKA autoposting.
 Generic posting also means subsuming narrower terms under a preferred broader term in a controlled vocabulary.

+Taxonomies are a top-down approach.
+Thus, there may occasionally be node labels: terms in a hierarchy that are never applied to a content object, but exist to preserve a coherent logical structure or to expose the logic behind choices made.

 **Faceted taxonomies** are a bottom-up approach to providing multiple views of the same content objects, based on shared attributes like topic, location, format, author, etc. They are often presented as navigation aids or search refinments; they may also be used to organize  very large controlled vocabulary.

 **Polyhierarchies** are hierarchies in which children may have multiple parents.

-**Thesauri** captures more relationships than synonyms; [good for representing a very large controlled vocabulary]

-- related term/associative relationship (RT)
-- equivalence relationship (UF/U)
-- hierarchical relationship (BT/NT)
-- cross-reference
-- reciprocity
-- a/symmetric relationship
+**Thesauri** capture associative relationships AKA related terms (RT) in addition to equivalence (U/UF) and hierarchical (BT/NT) relationships.
+Relationships are also called cross-references; they should be reciprocal (explicit entry at term Y linking to term X, explicit entry at term X linking to term Y) and may or may not be symmetric.
+Thesauri are useful for representing a very large controlled vocabulary.

-**Semantic networks** fall short, in some way, of being **ontologies,** which are defined by:
+**Semantic networks** fall short, in some way, of full **ontologies,** which are defined by their:

 - Ambition to "[define] a set of representational primitives [atoms] with which to model a domain of knowledge or discourse" (Tom Gruber, qtd. in Hedden, 2015)
 - Network/graph model of interconnected triples (subject-predicate-object)